PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Methodology

 For the outer loop, we represent the feature vectors of the $N$-cluster set as

 $Q_j$ is one 5-dimensional vector ($j=1,2...,N$).
 All of them can be initialized with a random value.
 Afterward, the procedure goes into the inner loop, composed of two steps: 1) similarity comparison and 2) updating.
-In the first step, cosine similarity is used in this proposed method for assessing the similarity between $I_i^r$ and $Q_j$, which is considered as a measure of similarity between two sequences of numbers in data analysis~(Kiricsci et al.,~\maskciteyear{kiricsci2022new}).
+In the first step, cosine similarity is used in this proposed method for assessing the similarity between $I_i^r$ and $Q_j$, which is considered as a measure of similarity between two sequences of numbers in data analysis~\cite{kiricsci2022new}.
 The similarity $\alpha _{ij}$ is described in detail as follows:

 where $\omega _1$ and $\omega _2$ are the weighting factors for $\alpha _{ij}$, and they are set as 0.6 and 0.4 respectively in this method based on many trials.

 Then, this method should find the cluster $C_j$ with the smallest $\alpha _{ij}$ and extract the corresponding $p_i^r$ and $I_i^r$ to it.
 The next step is to determine whether the classification has met the termination condition.
 For each cluster $C_j$, the termination parameter $\lambda _j$ is calculated from the maximum intra-class difference $D_j$ as: